The Holy Mountain of Montserrat

 Today, the monks continue to live a life of silence, prayer and work and while the Basilica is open to the public, the Monastery is not.

-Montserrat is the perfect tourist magnet.
-It combines items of significant religious importance to the Catalonians, with the attractiveness of a mountain Aire requiring Swiss determination and tourist optimism to reach.
+Montserrat combines items of significant religious importance to the Catalonians, with the attractiveness of a mountain Aire requiring Swiss determination and tourist optimism to reach.

 Below is a video of Montserrat to give you a glimpse of this holy mountain.